Years 7 - 9

 Philosophy A level asks students to think for themselves, to think rationally and to be open-minded.
 Students develop and refine a range of transferable skills, such as the ability to ask penetrating questions, to analyse and evaluate arguments, and to present their own arguments clearly, logically and with precision.

 The course content raises stimulating and challenging questions about what we know of reality, and what we can and cannot know of reality.
 The nature of human consciousness is questioned, and the role of logic, reason and rationality are interrogated.
-Grounded in such foundational concerns students then engage with the underlying assumptions found in a range of ethical and philosophical questions about the nature and purpose of human life.
+Grounded in such foundational concerns, students then engage with the underlying assumptions found in a range of ethical and philosophical questions about the nature and purpose of human life.

 Philosophy is a highly respected academic subject, and at A level standard it sets apart those who are passionate about clear thinking on profound issues.
-Universities and employers across the spectrum value the critical independence of mind shown by those who study Philosophy, and it forms a core part of the famous PPE degree taken by many leading politicians and business people.
+Universities and employers across the spectrum value the critical independence of mind shown by those who study philosophy, and it forms a core part of the famous PPE degree taken by many leading politicians and businesspeople.

 Course content